What is a pinched nerve?

 through a canal in the center of these bones.
 Nerve roots branch off the cord and

-go between each vertebrae.
+go between each vertebra.
 When problems affect these nerve roots, the condition is

 called radiculopathy, or more commonly, a pinched nerve.

-This problem is most likely to occur in your lower back (lumbar radiculopathy), but
+This problem is most likely to occur in your low back (lumbar radiculopathy), but

 it can also affect your neck (cervical radiculopathy) or other parts of your spine.